Code-Institute-Submissions/the-easy-whey/README.md

 Manual High level testing plan:
 1. CRUD functionality in various places within the web application
-  > Admin panels, user creating orders, users updating their delivery detail etc.
+  > Admin panels and contact form etc.
 2. Responsiveness from 300px to 3000px, on multiple browsers:
   > Google Chrome, Mozilla Firefox & Opera
 3. All buttons working as intended.